 Home and work checklist for fire safety

-- Always have a “grab bag” with your important documents in it.
+- Always have a “grab bag” with your important documents in it such as birth certificates and passports.

 - Assign tasks to family members or staff such as placing pets or kids in the car and driving them to safety at a friend’s house out of smoke danger.